Analysing NFT Projects: How to Avoid Scams

 For example, if an NFT project claims to be the first of its kind or the best in the world, it’s probably not true.

-It’s important to do your own research and not take everything at face value.
+It’s important to do your research and not take everything at face value.

 Examples of rug pull projects